 As many of you may know Joe lost his wife to lung cancer in 2002.
 She was a wonderful wife, mother, friend and a consummate professional at her profession of nursing.
 Marian battled her illness with grace and a smile, rarely giving in to self pity and setting and achieving several goals that many thought she wouldn’t be able to accomplish.
 Her last task, getting her youngest off to college was accomplished in August 2002 and she passed three months later in November, 2002.
 The boys and I, and many friends, miss her every day.

 In November 2011 Joe’s son Kevin was assaulted, shot and left for dying in Philadelphia.
 Kevin made it but the bullet left him a quadriplegic.
 He lives at home with Joe and his wit, charm, intelligence, and ready smile(inherited from his mother) are a source of inspiration to many who know him or know of him.
 The Upper Chichester community has supported our family throughout this ordeal, visiting Kevin, supporting fundraisers, sending meals and just being there to help when needed.

-I have been blessed with many good friends, an absolutely wonderful supportive family, and for the last nine years by a woman who has stood by even when Kevin’s care often took precedence over our relationship.
+I have been blessed with many good friends, an absolutely wonderful supportive family, and for the last ten years by a woman who has stood by even when Kevin’s care often took precedence over our relationship.
 Kathy has been a rock to lean on for all of that time and I thank her for her love and support.

-Joe worked at Acme from 1969-1986, and then took a bookkeeping Job with a small air compressor company from 1986-1991, leaving that company during an economic downturn to work for a friend’s local water ice company from 1991-1996.
+Joe worked at Acme from 1969-1986, and then took a bookkeeping job with a small air compressor company from 1986-1991, leaving that company during an economic downturn to work for a friend’s local water ice company from 1991-1996.
 In 1996 he started work at Johnson Matthey where he worked until Kevin’s injury.
 Joe retired in 2012 to help with Kevin’s care and remains at home.